 We gave our kids a trampoline for Christmas last year and it has become a central point of the backyard.
 I know trampolines can be controversial for safety reasons, but I’m a big fan because bouncing increases lymphatic flow and bouncing strengthens bones.
-(This also works with mini-trampolines or rebounders.)
+(This is also why we use mini-trampolines or rebounders in the house.)

 I spent half an hour jumping the other day and realized that they are also pretty good exercise!